 Another example of ABI is exposure to toxic chemicals.
-This can cause brain damage, with primary exmples being lead poisoning and carbon monoxide poisoning.
-Lastly, brain injuries can result from infections, strokes and tumors.
+This can cause brain damage, with primary examples being lead poisoning and carbon monoxide poisoning.
+Lastly, brain injuries can result from infections, strokes, and tumors.
 Each of these attacks and affects the brain in its own certain way.
-For this article, we will focus primarily on the next type, TBI.

 Common incidents that lead to a TBI include car accidents, sports injuries, falls, or other hard blows to the head.
 Symptoms can take time to manifest themselves, so it is not always readily apparent when someone has suffered a TBI.
 Treating a brain injury quickly is imperative for the victim’s long-term recovery.